vespa-engine/blog/_posts/2022-01-27-billion-scale-knn-part-two.md

 * **max-links-per-node** Specifies how many links are created per vector inserted into the graph.
 The default value in Vespa is 16.
 The [HNSW paper](https://arxiv.org/abs/1603.09320) calls this parameter **M**.
 A higher value of *max-links-per node* increases memory usage and reduces indexing throughput, but also improves the quality of the graph.
-Note that the parameter also defines the memory consumption of the algorithm (which is proportional to *max-links-per-node*).

 * **neighbors-to-explore-at-insert**  Specifies how many neighbors to explore when inserting a vector in the HNSW graph.
 The default value in Vespa is 200.
 This parameter is called **efConstruction** in the HNSW paper.